 Having recently joined the team at MCG Healthcare, I've been reviewing the advantages and disadvantages of being a locum, salaried or partner GP.
-So, if you’re considering your options as a GP, let’s take a look…
+So, if you’re considering one of the many different types of GP jobs, let’s take a look…

 The primary disadvantage of being a locum is that there is no guarantee of working all the days you are available.
 Some GPs take long term roles to overcome this issue.
 However, some locum GPs in certain areas have struggled to find work in the last 6 months due to Covid 19.
 This has resulted in a fifth of our locums taking salaried or Partner roles.
 Another disadvantage is that it can be a very lonely role if you are working at different surgeries on a regular basis.
 A locum GP salary is usually higher than a salaried GP, but you don’t have the same protections such as sickness and holiday pay.